 - 1. The periodic in-depth review of the activities of the IARC research Sections and Groups by an independent group of experts is a central element in the evaluation of the quality of the research produced by IARC but also of the future plans and their integration within the Agency's scientific strategy and programme. - 2.
 A formal Scientific Review programme involving the detailed scientific assessment of each research unit has been implemented at IARC since 2005 (see Resolution GC/47/R10).
 In its current form each research Group/Section is evaluated on a five-year cycle by an independent Review Panel consisting of members of the Scientific Council and external experts.
 The results of the review are presented to and discussed by the Scientific Council and reported to the Governing Council by the Director and by the Chair of the Scientific Council. - 3.
 In May 2009 the Governing Council approved a revised detailed guidance on the Scientific Review process and on reporting by the Review Panel (see document GC/50/9 and Resolution GC/50/R16), authorizing the Chairperson of the Governing Council to approve future minor changes as proposed by the Chairperson of the Scientific Council in light of experience in reviews.
-Minor amendments were made in the Scientific Review Guidelines in 2013 to take into account changes in IARC's organisational structure and to introduce a revised, broader scoring system allowing greater granularity in the evaluation of scientific quality (see document GC/55/4 Add.1 and Resolution GC/55/R7). - 4.
+Minor amendments were made in the Scientific Review Guidelines in 2013 to take into account changes in IARC's organizational structure and to introduce a revised, broader scoring system allowing greater granularity in the evaluation of scientific quality (see document GC/55/4 Add.1 and Resolution GC/55/R7). - 4.
 The current Scientific Review Guidelines provide a good framework for the evaluation of the scientific outputs of IARC's research Groups/Sections, however they were found not to offer sufficient guidance on assessing some of the broader impact of their activities, in areas such as promoting research collaborations and development of research capacity, which are central to IARC's mandate and mission.
 This broader scope of the research evaluation at IARC is partly captured in Resolution GC/55/R7 which states: - "In selecting a score the reviewers should take account of the role of IARC's research in the context of its mission, including conducting work in low- and middle-income countries and research which is difficult for national institutes or centres to perform." - 5.
 In order to address this gap the Secretariat prepared an updated version of the Scientific Review Guidelines including additional evaluation parameters such as contribution to the creation of collaborative networks, contribution to training and impact on public health policy which should be consistently taken into account in the peer review evaluations. - 6.
-The Scientific Council is requested to review and discuss these updated Scientific Review Guidelines (see Appendix below) in order to make recommendations to the Governing Council for approval at its next Session in May 2016.
+In January 2016, the Scientific Council reviewed and discussed the updated Guidelines for IARC Scientific Review Process (see below as well as Annexes 1-2) and recommended that the Governing Council approve the suggested changes at its next session in May 2016.

-APPENDIX - Guidelines for IARC Scientific Review Process
+Guidelines for IARC Scientific Review Process (reviewed by the Scientific Council in 2016)